Skip to content

 Pronouns: they/them

-Liz has been working to help LGBTQ+ folks feel supported and affirmed for over fifteen years.
+Liz has been working to help LGBTQ+ folks feel supported and affirmed for over 20 years.
 They consider their queer identity to be one of their greatest gifts they’ve received, and their life is better for it.
-Liz also volunteers for Gender Spectrum and is part of a featured panel at SXSW 2019 on Going Beyond the Gender Binary.
+Liz also spent ten years volunteering for Gender Spectrum's Annual Conference and in 2019 was part of a featured panel at SXSW on Going Beyond the Gender Binary.
+Outside of Point of Pride, they co-founded their company's trans ERG in 2015 and continue to lead it.

 President